 Alzheimer’s disease is defined as a progressive brain disorder that gradually destroys memory and the ability to learn, reason, make judgments, communicate, and carry out daily activities.
-As the disease progresses, those diagnosed with the disease may experience changes in behavior and personality.
+As the disease progresses, those diagnosed with the disease may experience changes in expressions and personality.
 These changes can be exhibited as paranoia, anxiety, agitation, hallucinations, or delusions.

 Early detection is critical as medical intervention may be available to slow the progression of the disease.
 Talk with your physician about diagnostic testing and treatment options.

-At Van Dyck Law, we can help you:
+At Van Dyck Law, we can: